 What if my employer terminates me because of my injuries or because of my workers’ compensation claim?

 This question gets into several aspects of employment law.

 For one thing, an employer should not dismiss a worker solely because he or she was injured on the job or initiated a workers’ compensation claim for benefits.
 Under the Shick Vs Shirey case, it is illegal for an employer to fire an employee for exercising their rights under the Pennsylvania Workers Compensation Act.

 What if the workers’ compensation insurer insists that I am ready to go back to work before I am actually ready?

 This is when you really need the help of an experienced workers’ compensation lawyer.
 Contact my law firm to learn how I can advocate for you in this situation.
-I have successfully helped many previous clients fight back in similar cases.
+I have successfully helped hundreds of previous clients fight back in similar cases.